ghas-lab-templates/exercises/module-3.md

 2. How does enforcing rules at the organization level help maintain security consistency?
 3. What potential issues could arise from incorrectly configured branch rulesets?
 4. How could you adapt this ruleset for different types of repositories within your organization?
-5. What additional rules or security measures might complement required code s
+5. What additional rules or security measures might complement required code scans?

 ## Lab 3 - Autofix on PR

+> [!NOTE]
+> Open the `mona-gallery` repository in your organization.

 #### Objective

 Input sanitization is a fundamental security practice to prevent SQL injection attacks.
-Let's add a sanitize method in the javascript to help in mitigating against injection attack vectors.
+Let's add a sanitize method in javascript to help in mitigating against injection attack vectors.

-You can solve this exercise using either the codespaces or the UI.
-Codespaces is preferable as this is what a developer would use under normal circumstances.
-However, if codespaces is not loading for you please use the UI.
+You can solve this exercise using either a local IDE or the UI.
+Local IDEs are preferable as this is what a developer would use under normal circumstances.
+However, the UI will suffice for such a simple fix.

 #### Steps

-1. Create a branch called `sql-injection-fix` and push it to the remote repo.
+1. If using an IDE, create a branch called `sql-injection-fix` and push it to the remote repo.

     <details>
       <summary> Hint </summary>